kellystyles/fungiflow/README.md

 ```

 ### GeneMark-ES gene predictions

-If you wish to use the optional Funannotate module, you may wish to obtain a copy of the GeneMark-ES software and the license to use it.
-GeneMark-ES provides high quality predictions of genes for fungal assemblies, but due to licensing it cannot be bundled with the Fungiflow Singularity images.
-It is obtainable from [here](http://topaz.gatech.edu/GeneMark/license_download.cgi).
-Extract the license key `gm_key_64` file to `~/` as so:
+If you plan to use the optional Funannotate module, you'll need to obtain a copy of the GeneMark-ES software and its license.
+GeneMark-ES provides high-quality gene predictions for fungal assemblies, but it can't be bundled with the Fungiflow Singularity images due to licensing restrictions.
+The perl shebangs in the GeneMark-ES scripts will need to be altered to `/venv/bin/perl`.
+You can download GeneMark-ES from [here](http://topaz.gatech.edu/GeneMark/license_download.cgi) and extract the license key `gm_key_64` to `~/` and change the perl shebangs using the following commands:

 ```
+# transfer key to home
 tar -xvzf gm_key_64.tar.gz -O gm_key & mv gm_key ~/.gm_key

+# change perl shebangs
+cd /venv/bin/gmes_linux_64/
+./change_path_in_perl_scripts.pl /venv/bin/perl
 ```

-You can supply the path to the GeneMark-ES bin using the `--genemark_path` parameter of the main script.
+You can provide the path to the GeneMark-ES binary using the `--genemark_path` parameter in the main script.

 ### Databases

-Several databases are needed for optional fungiflow modules to operate correctly.
-These can be installed by running the `install.py` script.
+To ensure the optional modules of Fungiflow work correctly, you need to install several databases.
+Run the `install.py` script to install them:

 ```
 python3 install.py --help
 ```

-All core databases are bundled within the Singularity containers so you can perform a basic run straight out of the box.
-The following optional databases are pretty large so the install may take several hours to download with 4 CPUs:
+All core databases are bundled within the Singularity containers, allowing you to run a basic setup out of the box.
+However, the following optional databases are quite large, so downloading them may take several hours with 4 CPUs:

-    - Kraken2 standard database ( 213 GB | ~6 hours); required for taxonomic filtering of short reads.
+- Kraken2 standard database (213 GB | ~6 hours): required for taxonomic filtering of short reads.
-    - ITS_Refseq_Fungi database ( 162 Mb | 20 mins); required for BLASTn of extracted ITS sequences.
+- ITS_Refseq_Fungi database (162 Mb | 20 mins): required for BLASTn of extracted ITS sequences.
-    - NCBI-nt database (132 GB | ~4 hours); required for assigning taxonomy to contigs for the Blobplots module.
+- NCBI-nt database (132 GB | ~4 hours): required for assigning taxonomy to contigs for the Blobplots module.

-Note that these databases may differ to the ones stated in the workflow as they might be more up to date.
+Note that the databases mentioned here might differ from the ones stated in the workflow, as they may be more up-to-date.

 ## Usage

 A typical run of the core modules can be run like:
 ```
 python3 fungiflow.py -if shortf_reads_path -ir shortr_reads_path -data database_path
 ```
+> To utilise parallel computing, sequence read names can be appended with an array value and pair information.
+This can be automatically performed by running `name_change.sh`.
+This will return a `filenames.txt` document which lists the name of each sequence file and the number prepended to it.
+Use this script as below:
+>
+> ```
+> bash name_change.sh sequence_reads_directory
+> ```

-Usage can be shown using `python3 fungiflow.py --help`.
+All runtime parameters can be shown using `python3 fungiflow.py --help`.

 ```
 usage: fungiflow.py [-h] -d DIRECTORY -if ILLUMINA_F -ir ILLUMINA_R -a ARRAY -c CPUS -m MEM
                     [-ant] [-f] [-s SINGULARITY_IMAGE] [-data DATABASE_PATH]